ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

 - New yaml format for config
 - Extend config to rest of plugin types and update plugins to support the new config
 - Create an playbook directory option
--

 Inventory
 ---------
 - ansible-inventory option to output group variable assignment and data
-- Convert the following dynamic inventory scripts into plugins
+- Convert the following dynamic inventory scripts into plugins:

   - ec2
   - Azure
   - GCE